Product Announcement from Knick USA

 Measurements at dangerously high voltages or in areas where there is an explosion hazard, different ground potentials, for example, in plant sections located a long way apart, as well as high common-mode voltages do not allow direct connection of the measuring signals with other plant assemblies.
 In this case, it is absolutely essential to electrically isolate the transmitted signals.

 Knick offers suitable potential isolating components in various designs to meet these requirements.
-Our range includes modular cases just 6 mm wide, solder-in modules and Eurocards with up to 8 channels.
+Our range includes DIn Rail mount modular cases just 6 mm wide, solder-in PCB modules and Eurocards.

 Depending on the model, the appropriate measuring signals are also amplified or converted to the standard values 10 V or 20 mA.
 Voltages of a few mV up to 3000 V and currents of a few µA up to 10 A can be transmitted or converted with a high level of accuracy.